TL;DR

 What this leads to:

-• Patient care starts competing with coordination tasks
+- Patient care starts with completing coordination tasks

 This isn't a hiring problem; it's a workflow distribution issue.